 I recently attended a lecture by one of my favorite writer-researchers, Parag Khanna.
 Parag has authored several books since I had the pleasure of meeting him.
 His first book, ‘The Second World,’ reads like a travel guide for diplomats, et al. He tours countries noting what they’re doing well.
 Doing well you ask?
 Who’s doing well these days?

 That’s precisely my point.
 Call me a cock-eyed optimist, a rarity these days.
 Why might there be so few?
 I believe we’re all targets of ‘manufactured fear and pessimism’ but, moving along…

-So, as you look at Syria, Libya, Jordan, Iraq and Israel as West Asia, what comes to mind?
-I suggest you refer to your atlas, and really look at West Asia in relation to it’s neighbors.
+So, as you look at Syria, Libya, Jordan, Iraq and Israel as West Asia, what comes to mind?.

 There’s a lot of food for thought here.
 Does your atlas include railroad lines being built as we speak?
 Fiber optic cables being laid?
 Oil and gas pipelines transiting 4,5 and 6 countries?
 There is a tremendous amount of development occurring there.
 I for one am happy for folks.
 It seems to me, we might just all get along.

 For ambitious folks, Parag’s book, ‘The Second World.’ https://www.amazon.com/Second-World-Redefining-Competition-Twenty-first/dp/0812979842/ref=sr_1_1?crid=18ZD5C2PVE9OU&keywords=The+Second+World+Parag+Khanna&qid=1676341906&sprefix=the+second+world+parag+khanna%2Caps%2C202&sr=8-1